carlos-alberto-silva/weblidar-treetop/README.md

 Roussel, J.R., Auty, D., Coops, N. C., Tompalski, P., Goodbody, T. R. H., Sánchez Meador, A., Bourdon, J.F., De Boissieu, F., Achim, A. (2020). lidR : An R package for analysis of Airborne Laser Scanning (ALS) data.
 Remote Sensing of Environment, 251 (August), 112061. <doi:10.1016/j.rse.2020.112061>.

 # Acknowledgements
-We gratefully acknowledge funding from the National Counsel of Technological and Scientific Development (CNPq) and Department of Defense Strategic Environmental Research and Development Program (SERDP), grant RC20-136 and RC-2243.
+We gratefully acknowledge funding from the National Counsel of Technological and Scientific Development (CNPq) and Department of Defense Strategic Environmental Research and Development Program (SERDP), grant RC-2243, RC19-1064 and RC20-1346.

 # Reporting Issues
 Please report any issue regarding the Treetop app to Dr. *Carlos A. Silva* (carlos_engflorestal@outlook.com)

 # Citing treetop application
 Silva et al. 2021.
-TreeTop: A Shiny-based Application for Extracting Forest Information from LiDAR data for Ecologists and Conservationists. *Methods in Ecology and Evolution (In Review).*
+TreeTop: A Shiny-based Application for Extracting Forest Information from LiDAR data for Ecologists and Conservationists. *Methods in Ecology and Evolution (In prep).*

 # Disclaimer
 **Treetop has been developed using the *Shiny* (Chang et al. 2021) package in R (R Core Team 2021).
 It comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use or reliability of its outputs.**